Namaeus/Codesign_ReadMe/cd_dispatch.md

 > U - Open the Small UI.

-> L - Open the largw UI.
+> L - Open the large UI.
 This can only be opened while the small UI is open.

 > G - Respond to a notification.